You belong here.

 • 93% job and graduate school placement for recent grads

-• 100% job placement for Education majors eight years in a row
+• 100% job placement for Education majors nine years in a row

 • Study away: domestic and international trips for no extra cost!

 • Radio Station (WNEC)

 Ensemble and Main Stage Theatre

 • John Lyons Center (academic building) opened fall 2016

 • New Center for the Performing Arts—breaking ground 2017

 • NCAA Division III

 • Rugby (ECRC)